ljsinclair/featurebase-docs/docs/concepts/concept-bitmaps-bit-slice.md

 ## How does FeatureBase bit-slice integer data?

-Bit-slicing requires integers to be converted to base-2.

 {% include /concepts/concept-bitmap-source-data-table.md %}

-{: .note}
-Equality encoding the `historical_name` column is explained in [Equality encoding boolean data](/docs/concepts/concept-bitmaps-standard)

-Bit-slicing the `downloads` data can be performed as follows.

 ### Step 1 - convert values to base-2

-Using `historical_name` as the ID, the download values convert as follows:
+Using `historical_name` as the `id` means integer values can be represented as individual base-2 values

 | id | downloads |
 |---|---|